Search

 • The best time of year to see the Northern Lights is September, October and March

 • To observe them you must escape the city lights.
-In the centre of Rovaniemi, the most accessible place where the Northern Lights are spotted quite often is the garden behind the Arktikum (Arktikum Arboretum).
-At first, it may seem scary to go there at night, but trust me you’ll have company and it’s quite peaceful 😊
+In Rovaniemi, the most accessible place to spot the Northern Lights is the garden behind the Arktikum (Arktikum Arboretum).
+At first, it may seem scary to go there at night, but trust me you’ll have company and it’s quite peaceful 😊.

 Laponia Aurora Boreal